jwindle/gmmfun/notebooks/README.md

 # Intro

 In the `gmmfun` package we explore the generalized method of moments (GMM) using automatic differentiation (AD).
 GMM is a likelihood-free way of estimating population parameters.
 AD is kind of like symbolic differentiation; it is software that can create the gradient of an expression and evaluate it.
+We employ [Jax](https://jax.readthedocs.io/en/latest/index.html) for automatic differentiation (AD).

 We will be using the moment generating function (MGF) and cumulant generating function below, so it is useful to briefly review those now.
 The MGF is defined as